ragrawal4545/poposduck/_posts/2020-04-13-tufte-style-jekyll-blog.md

   </table>
 </div>

 This is not the One True Table.
 Such a style does not exist.
 One must craft each data table with custom care to the narrative one is telling with that specific data.
 So take this not as “the table style to use”, but rather as “a table style to start from”.
-From here, use principles to guide you: avoid chartjunk, optimize the data-ink ratio (“within reason”, as Tufte says), and “mobilize every graphical element, perhaps several times over, to show the data.{% sidenote 'table-id' 'Page 139, *The Visual Display of Quantitative Information*, Edward Tufte 2001.'%} Furthermore, one must know when to reach for more complex data presentation tools, like a custom graphic or a JavaScript charting library.
+From here, use principles to guide you: avoid chartjunk, optimize the data-ink ratio (“within reason”, as Tufte says), and “mobilize every graphical element, perhaps several times over, to show the data.
+Furthermore, one must know when to reach for more complex data presentation tools, like a custom graphic or a JavaScript charting library.

 As an example of alternative table styles, academic publications written in <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> often rely on the `booktabs` package to produce clean, clear tables.
 Similar results can be achieved in Tufte CSS with the `booktabs` class, as demonstrated in this table: